LOGO

 With the latest update on cmbSDK v2.7.0, the sample is working fine on M1, you don't need to make any configuration for it.

-If you are using cmbSDK with the MX Mobile Terminal, you also need to add Supported external accessory protocols or UISupportedExternalAccessoryProtocols to com.cognex.dmcc in your project's Info.plist.
-(You have to create an MFi Request in such case before publishing your app in Apple App Store.
+If you are using the Cognex Mobile Barcode SDK with the MX Mobile Terminal (MX-1000, MX1100, MX-1502), you need to add a Supported external accessory protocols (UISupportedExternalAccessoryProtocols) for com.cognex.dmcc to your iOS project's Info.plist.
+You must also create an MFi Request on this site for Cognex to add your application to the MFi Project Plan for MX devices (this process can take several days to a week, depending on Apple's response time).
 You can read further details in Getting your MX Mobile Terminal Enabled App into the App Store section.)

-The cmbSDK will support all Android devices that run Android 4.4 or higher, SDK version 19, while for iOS the minimum supported version is 9.0.
+The cmbSDK will support all Android devices that run Android 5 or higher, SDK version 21, while for iOS the minimum supported version is 9.0.

 For cmbWeb, JS 2017 and above is fully supported.
 For webpack variants, up until 1.2.0 you can use webpack 4, while from 1.3.0 webpack 5 is required.